Ann1297/R_PythonCourseKNU/README.md

-# R_PythonCourseKNU
+# Programming with R and Python

+### Description
-Tasks for the course "Programming with R and Python"
+Here you can find tasks and solutions for the cousre 'Programming with R and Python' held in Taras Shevchenko National University of Kyiv

+### Content
+*Will be here later...*